 - Students will gain leadership skills, knowledge of theory and research and their application, the ability to access information to solve communication problems, and the ability to effectively implement information into the decision-making process.

 - The program is designed with working professionals in mind.
 Courses are scheduled during evening hours and offered downtown at Grand Valley's Robert C. Pew Grand Rapids Campus.
-The program also incorporated hybrid/online courses as well as individualized projects that count toward the completion of program requirements.
+The program also incorporates individualized projects that count toward the completion of program requirements.

 - Taken part time, the versatile program can be completed in two to three years, with assistantships available on a competitive basis.